ARMmbed/mbed-os-tools/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ARMmbed/mbed-ls/badge.svg?branch=master)](https://coveralls.io/github/ARMmbed/mbed-ls?branch=master)
 [![PyPI version](https://badge.fury.io/py/mbed-ls.svg)](https://badge.fury.io/py/mbed-ls)

-# mbed-ls
+# Mbed LS

-`mbed-ls` is a Python (2 and 3) module that detects and lists Mbed Enabled devices connected to the host computer.
-It is delivered as a redistributable Python module (package) and command-line tool.
+Mbed LS is a Python (2 and 3) module that detects and lists Mbed Enabled devices connected to the host computer.
+Mbed LS is published by the Mbed OS team on PyPI.
 It works on all major operating systems (Windows, Linux and Mac OS X).

 It provides the following information for all connected boards in a simple console (terminal) output: